 (a) DISCLAIMER OF WARRANTY.
 WE PROVIDE THE COMMERCIAL MARKETPLACE AND PARTNER CENTER "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE."
 YOU BEAR THE RISK OF USING THE COMMERCIAL MARKETPLACE AND PARTNER CENTER.
 MICROSOFT MAKES NO WARRANTIES RELATED TO ANY PROGRAMS OFFERED IN CONNECTION WITH OR ANY OTHER SERVICES PROVIDED TO YOU UNDER THIS AGREEMENT.
 MICROSOFT EXCLUDES ANY IMPLIED WARRANTIES OR CONDITIONS, INCLUDING THOSE OF PRODUCT LIABILITY, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, WORKMANLIKE EFFORT, AND NON-INFRINGEMENT, RELATING TO THE COMMERCIAL MARKETPLACE AND PARTNER CENTER.
 YOU MAY HAVE CERTAIN RIGHTS UNDER YOUR LOCAL LAW.
 NOTHING IN THESE TERMS IS INTENDED TO AFFECT THOSE RIGHTS, IF AND SOLELY TO THE EXTENT THAT THEY ARE APPLICABLE.
 WITHOUT LIMITING THE FOREGOING, COVERED PARTIES EXPRESSLY DISCLAIM ANY WARRANTIES THAT ACCESS TO, OR USE OF, THE COMMERCIAL MARKETPLACE OR PARTNER CENTER WILL BE UNINTERRUPTED OR ERROR FREE.

 (d) Indemnity.
-You will defend, indemnify and hold harmless Covered Parties, from and against (including by paying any associated costs, losses, damages or expenses and attorneys’ fees) any and all third party claims: (i) alleging that your Offer or Offer Assets infringe any proprietary or personal right of a third party; (ii) arising from your breach of this Agreement, (iii) relating to the functionality of, the use of, or the inability to use the Offer, including any claims of product liability or misleading advertising related to the Offer or Offer Assets; or (iv) by any tax authority alleging any nonpayment, underpayment, or failure to collect and remit any applicable sales, use, goods and services, value-added or other similar tax, including any associated penalties and interest.
+You will defend, indemnify and hold harmless Covered Parties, from and against (including by paying any associated costs, losses, damages or expenses and attorneys’ fees) any and all third party claims: (i) alleging that your Offer or Offer Assets infringe any proprietary or personal right of a third party; (ii) arising from your breach of this Agreement, (iii) relating to the functionality of, the use of, or the inability to use the Offer, including any claims of product liability or misleading advertising related to the Offer or Offer Assets; or (iv) by any tax authority alleging nonpayment, underpayment, or failure to collect and remit any applicable sales, use, goods and services, value-added or other similar tax (including any associated penalties and interest), except to the extent such claims arise from Microsoft’s obligations under this Agreement to collect and remit such taxes under applicable law.
 The Covered Party will: (A) promptly notify you of the claim; provided, however, a Covered Party’s failure to notify you shall not relieve you of any liability that you may have, except to the extent that such failure materially prejudices your legal rights; and (B) at your reasonable request, provide you with reasonable assistance in defending the claim.
 You will: (1) reimburse the Covered Party for any reasonable out-of-pocket expenses incurred in providing that assistance; and (2) permit the Covered Party, through mutually acceptable counsel, to participate in the defense of such claims.
 You will not make any settlement or compromise of a claim or admit or stipulate any fault or liability on a Covered Party with respect to any claim covered by this section without such Covered Party’s express, prior written consent.
 Covered Parties who are not party to this Agreement are beneficiaries of this Agreement solely for the purpose of enforcing the rights granted to such Covered Parties in this Section 9.

 10. TERM AND TERMINATION